 Some chemotherapy drugs cause infertility.
 This means that you can't have children.
 It may be temporary or permanent, depending on the drugs you have, your age and other factors.

 Many people go on to have healthy children after chemotherapy.
 But some chemotherapy drugs can cause permanent infertility, especially in high doses.

-It’s important to discuss the risk of infertility with your doctor before you start your treatment.
-Sometimes it’s possible for your doctor to suggest treatment that is less likely to cause infertility.
+Talk to your doctor about the risk of infertility before starting treatment.
+Sometimes your doctor can suggest treatment that is less likely to cause infertility.

-If you have a partner, they'll probably want to join in the discussion.
+If you have a partner, it might help if they join in the discussion.
 Then you can both learn all the facts.
 It's also a chance to talk over your feelings and choices for the future.